Squidgets: Sketch-based Widget Design for Scene Manipulation: Implementation

-{\bf Implicit} squidgets comprise existing curves in the scene, as well imagined curves that can be automatically created using NPR, from silhouettes and other feature curves on scene objects.
-In both cases, the curves are associated with the attributes that define their respective scene objects.
-We use an NPR toon-rendering in {\em Maya}, to create imagined curves from scene objects.
-Arbitrary object attributes can visually change toon curves, illustrated in our implementation using object transforms.
-We note that while view-dependent toon curves can change discontinuously upon object transformation, we can treat them 3D curves pasted on their respective objects, for squidget control.
+We use NPR toon-rendering in {\em Maya} to create imagined curves from scene objects (\autoref{fig:abstool-select-impl}(b)).
+Arbitrary object attributes can visually change these toon curves.
+Our implementation restricts these attributes to object transforms and object vertex positions for illustration.
+We further note that toon-rendering is view-dependent and toon curves can change discontinuously upon object or camera transformation.
+We thus create 3D curves $\mathscr{C}$ from 2D toon-rendered outlines given the current scene and camera parameters, as if they were pasted on their corresponding 3D objects, before any interactive scene manipulation begins.

-{\bf Explicit} squidgets are curves authored and associated with an arbitrary set of scene attributes using our framework.
-While these curves can be created using any curve drawing tools in {\em Maya}, we streamline their creation and attribute association management using canvases.